Our Curriculum Intent

-At Whittington Primary School, we use the RWI reading scheme to support our children in developing their reading skills.
+At Whittington Primary School, we use the Rocket Phonics to support our children in developing their reading skills.
 The books are banded according to their level of difficulty, providing children with a challenging reading experience which also allows them to use their developing phonic and whole word knowledge to read independently.
 The scheme comprises of a mixture of Fiction, Non-fiction and Traditional tales, which allows children to experience a variety of texts.

 We aim to develop children’s ability to produce well-structured, detailed writing in which the meaning is made clear and which engages the interest of the audience / reader.
 Particular attention is paid throughout the school to the formal structures of English: grammatical detail, punctuation and spelling.
 Our approach at Whittington Primary when teaching writing covers the transcription and composition requirements of the National Curriculum.

 Throughout Early Years, Key Stage 1 and Key Stage 2, our writing follows the Book-Led curriculum in place across the school.
 Writing opportunities are sourced and developed based on the class text within each year group.